xagon0/Kohler-DTV-Plus/Update_Requests.md

 ###### Details
 * Address: `http://controller_ip/serial.cgi`
 * Description: Sets a new serial number for the controller.
+* Additional Details: The serial number on the bottom of the controller is in decimal form, this value is split in half and converted to HEX for display.
+It's use, however, is always decimal based throughout the program.

 ###### Call Safety Rating
 ⚠️ - 3/5 - Appears to function, but often results in controller locking up.